Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 Drawing a line is also called making a move.

 If an un-drawn line separates a 2-box and a 3-box then drawing this line does 3 things: it completes the 3-box and thus scores a point, it changes the 2-box to a 3-box, and it gives the player another move which can be used to complete the new 3-box.
-This situation happens so often that we define new terms.
+This type of "chain reaction" happens very often.

 All connected 2-boxes make up a chain.
-A chain can have 2 ends and is then called a linear chain whether it is straight or not, like
+A chain can have 2 ends and is then called a linear chain, whether it is a straight line or not, like

 + + +---+---+ + +---+ | | , or | | + + +---+---+ +---+ + | +---+---+